2023

 This map shows whether countries import more from Canada or Turks and Caicos Islands.
 Each country is colored based on the difference in imports they receive from Canada and Turks and Caicos Islands or the difference in the growth in imports.

-In 2021, countries that imported more from Turks and Caicos Islands than Canada were Central African Republic ($643k).
+In 2023, no countries were registered that imported more from Turks and Caicos Islands than from Canada.

 Comparative Advantage Canada - Turks and Caicos Islands